zszabo-rh/lightspeed-stack/docs/rag_guide.md

 > [!NOTE]
 > When experimenting with different `models`, `providers` and `vector_dbs`, you might need to manually unregister the old ones with the Llama Stack client CLI (e.g. `llama-stack-client vector_dbs list`)

+See the full working [config example](examples/openai-faiss-run.yaml) for more details.

+### Azure OpenAI

+Not yet supported.

+### Ollama

+The `remote::ollama` provider can be used for inference.
+However, it does not support tool calling, including RAG.
+While Ollama also exposes an OpenAI compatible endpoint that supports tool calling, it cannot be used with `llama-stack` due to current limitations in the `remote::openai` provider.

+There is an [ongoing discussion](https://github.com/meta-llama/llama-stack/discussions/3034) about enabling tool calling with Ollama.
+Currently, tool calling is not supported out of the box.
+Some experimental patches exist (including internal workarounds), but these are not officially released.

+### vLLM Mistral

+The RAG tool calls where not working properly when experimenting with `mistralai/Mistral-7B-Instruct-v0.3` on vLLM.

 ---